vmware/pyvmomi/docs/vim/vm/TargetInfo/ConfigurationTag.rst

 vim.vm.TargetInfo.ConfigurationTag
 ==================================
-  Describes how widely the endpoint is availabe in a cluster.
-Note that these fields are not neccessarily mutual-exclusive.
+  Describes how widely the endpoint is available in a cluster.
+Note that these fields are not necessarily mutual-exclusive.
   :contained by: `vim.vm.TargetInfo`_

   :type: `vim.vm.TargetInfo.ConfigurationTag`_